 Because it has changed over time, the ERTC can be tricky.

 The ERTC requires employers to meet certain eligibility requirements.
 Specifically, an employer may be eligible for an ERTC if its business was fully or partially suspended by a COVID-19 related government order; or

 An employer looking to qualify for an ERTC by showing that its business was fully or partially suspended by a COVID-19 related government order should obtain and maintain documentation of the specific government order which either 1) suspended its business operations directly, or 2) caused its supplier to suspend its operations and prevented the supplier from delivering critical goods to the business.
+On October 19, 2022, the IRS issued guidance on the importance of consulting with competent tax counsel when evaluating the potential applicability of the credit.
+Among other things, that guidance emphasized that government orders must be from the federal government or the employer’s state or local government.
 The IRS has issued guidance stating that the government order must be from the federal government or the employer’s state or local government.
 (See IRS Notice 2021-20, particularly Q&As 10 and 12).

 Note: determining if a dealership may be able to claim the ERTC, based on either the “government order business suspension” test or ”gross receipts comparison” test, necessarily involves analyzing and applying a specific set of unique facts to those eligibility criteria.
 Consequently, dealers considering an ERTC should, as noted below, consult with expert accounting and/or legal counsel.